se-tuebingen/effect-jit-artifact/notes.md

 ## 2023-08-30
 - Write transformer from higher-level to asm-like IR
 ## 2023-09-20
-- Annotate return type of shift/control
+- Annotate return type of shift/control [#insight]
 ## 2023-10-15
 - stacks: common superclass instead of one being the superclass of the other
 ## 2023-10-16